Optimizing MySQL Queries for Finding Top Earners by Department (leetcode : 184. Department Highest Salary)

 - Employee JOIN MaxSalaries: With indexes on

-, hash join costs O(n + m).
+Employee(departmentId, salary), hash join costs O(n + m).
 Index-based join costs O(m log n) for r matches per department (r ≤ k). - Join with Department: For n’ result rows (n’ ≤ n), lookup in

-costs O(n’ log m). - Total: O(n + m) (hash join) or O(m log n + n’ log m).
+Departmentcosts O(n’ log m). - Total: O(n + m) (hash join) or O(m log n + n’ log m).

 - Employee JOIN MaxSalaries: With indexes on